 Eating right is essential to the treatment and management of diabetes.
-While type 1 and type 2 diabetics may have slightly different dietary needs, the basic guidelines for proper nutrition cut across all forms of diabetes.
+While people with type 1 and type 2 diabetes may have slightly different dietary needs, the basic guidelines for proper nutrition cut across all forms of diabetes.

 The key is carb management.
 Diabetes, at its core, can be thought of as a disease caused by the body’s inability to properly process carbohydrates.
-Here’s how it works: insulin, a hormone produced by the pancreas, helps break down carbohydrates by enabling the body’s cells to absorb glucose (blood sugar).
-In a diabetic’s body, however, cells do not respond properly to insulin.
-Or, in some cases, the body simply does not produce enough insulin to properly deal with all the glucose being consumed.
-The result is that glucose levels become abnormally high, and glucose molecules get stuck circulating in the bloodstream, causing serious tissue damage.
+Here’s how it works: insulin, a hormone produced by the pancreas, enables the body’s cells to absorb glucose (blood sugar).
+In a person with diabetes, the cells do not respond properly to insulin.
+Or, in some cases, the body simply does not produce any or enough insulin to properly manage blood sugar levels.
+The result is that blood glucose levels become abnormally high and can cause serious complications in the body.

 What Makes a Diabetes-Friendly Diet

 The key is creating a carb-friendly diet.
 While the source of carb does have an affect on your overall health, the most important thing to watch is your total carb intake per day.
-In doing so, you will ease the burden your body carries of absorbing glucose, make managing diabetes easier, and limit your risk for the various complications caused by poorly glucose absorption.
+In doing so, you will help stabilize your blood sugar levels, make managing diabetes easier, and limit your risk for the various complications caused by poorly glucose absorption.

-You should also limit your sodium intake, avoid saturated fats, and incorporate healthy amounts of fiber into your diet.
+You should also limit your sodium intake, limit saturated fats, avoid trans fats, and incorporate healthy amounts of fiber into your diet.

 What to Limit

-Carbohydrates.
-Your goal should be to limit your carb intake to between 45 and 65 percent of total calories per day.
+Your dietitian or diabetes educator should give you an idea of how many carbohydrates you should eat at each meal and snack.
+A general rule of thumb is to limit your carb intake to between 45 and 65 percent of total calories per day.
 In other words, if you are consuming 2200 calories per day, no more than 1430 of that should come from carbohydrates.
+Carb intake is also measured in grams.
+Be sure to know your target amount of carb grams for each meal and snack.

 To help you decided whether a recipe will help you stay on track, we’ve developed some useful guidelines: